Skip to content

 Optimizing Plant-Based Protein for Muscle Repair

-Understanding how to effectively source and utilize plant proteins is fundamental for vegan athletes aiming to repair muscle tissue, reduce DOMS, and
+Understanding how to effectively consume and combine plant proteins is crucial for vegan athletes looking to build and repair muscle tissue

-Proper hydration and electrolyte replenishment are non-negotiable for any athlete, and vegan athletes are no exception.
+Proper hydration and electrolyte balance are fundamental for performance and recovery, yet vegan athletes often face unique challenges in sourcing

 Summary